webplatform/docs/css/properties/background-size/index.md

 background-size: 12px
 background-size: auto

-/* Two-value syntax: the first value defines the width fo the image, the second its height */
+/* Two-value syntax: the first value defines the width of the image, the second its height */
 background-size: 50% auto
 background-size: 3em 25%
 background-size: auto 6px